Special Assessment Assistance Program

 The City typically "spreads" special assessment costs to benefiting properties one year after the infrastructure project is completed.
-You will receive a letter from the City when the project starts to let you know the estimated amount of your special assessment, and you will also receive a letter from the City when the special assessment is actually levied against your property.
+You will receive a letter from the City when the project starts in order to let you know the estimated amount of your special assessment, and you will also receive a letter from the City when the special assessment is actually levied against your property.

 When you receive notice that your special assessment is being levied, you will also receive notice of the City's Special Assessment Assistance Program.
 If you feel you might be eligible, contact the Special Assessment Office in order to acquire an application.
 You will have approximately three weeks to submit your application.
 We cannot accept applications for assistance until you receive the program notice in the mail.